Akola Municipal Corporation

-The Akola Municipal Corporation is the governing body of the city of Akola in the Indian state of Maharashtra.
+The Akola Municipal Corporation is the governing body of the city of Akola, Maharashtra, India.
 The municipal corporation consists of democratically elected members, is headed by a mayor and administers the city's infrastructure, public services and police.
 Members from the state's leading various political parties hold elected offices in the corporation.

-Akola municipal corporation is located in Akola.
-Akola Municipal Corporation has been formed with functions to improve the infrastructure of town.

 Revenue sources

 The following are the Income sources for the corporation from the Central and State Government.

 Revenue from taxes

 Following is the Tax related revenue for the corporation.